 Where to Stay in Railay Beach?

 Due to its small size, accommodations in Railay Beach come at an extra premium.
 Value for money is not that great compared to other stops.
 Railay Beach is divided into east and west.
 East Railay is partially taken over by mangrove and its beach is very tidal.
 It’s also where the busy promenade is located and where logistics such as garbage disposal and shipping take place.
-That said, we did come across a few incredible-looking resorts and lodges on the cliffs overlooking the northern section of east Railay.
+That said, we did come across a few incredible-looking resorts and lodges on the cliffs overlooking the northern section of East Railay.
 You can also just find a cheap place to stay on this side and spend your day just 5 minutes away in Railay West.

-Hugged by the massive limestone cliffs on both ends – West Railay is really where you want to base yourself, especially its more quiet northern section.
+Hugged by the massive limestone cliffs on both ends – West Railay is really where you want to base yourself, especially its quieter northern section.
 The beach is stunning, the sunsets are incredible and the resorts are usually set amid palm trees and lush tropical gardens where songbirds do most of the talking.
 Prices in West Railay are higher and you’ll have to book quickly as supply is short.

 We stayed at the Sand Sea Resort in West Railay, in a superior bungalow which was the cheapest option (though costing ~$140 per night including breakfast).
 The bungalows were all located in a lush tropical garden and were quite comfortable, though in need of a bit of sprucing up (especially the bathroom).
 Breakfast was very good, served in a beachfront restaurant where you can also grab lunch and dinner.
 The front and back swimming pools were a great escape when the beach got too crowded (and it always does), and there was even a small minimarket to buy snacks.
 If you really want to stay in style – the Rayavadee is one of the best luxury resorts in the area.